 Parosmia, this new symptom of Covid-19 that gives food a taste of trash

 You knew his big sister, “anosmia” which is characterized by the loss of the sense of smell (no longer present at Delta).
-The experts seem to say that it could be followed by a phase of parosmia (more present in Omicron) which is also a phenomenon of dysregulation of the sense of smell.
-If it could act as a new “would you rather”, this new symptom seems more and more widespread among former patients.
+The experts seem to say that it might be followed by a phase of parosmia (more present in Omicron) which is also a phenomenon of dysregulation of the sense of smell.
+If it might act as a new “would you rather”, this new symptom seems more and more widespread among former patients.

 Federica Genovese, expert from the Monell Chemical Senses Center (scientific institute that conducts research on taste and smell in Philadelphia in the United States) specifies “When the virus attacks the cells of smell, it destroys neurons.
 This causes anosmia.
 Fortunately, other neurons replace them but reconnect badly.
 As a result, for some patients, a peach can smell.. . basil.
 In the best of cases.
 Because it can quickly degenerate and the smells can be really unpleasant”.